 - 1 Electromagnetic relay

 - 1 External overload protector fitted on the compressor

 - 1 Start capacitor

 - 1 Earth connection

-SINGLE PHASE MOTORS WITH PERMANENT SPLIT CAPACITOR PT.C.S.R During start-up, the start winding is fed through the PTC, which changes the resistance of the
+SINGLE PHASE MOTORS WITH PERMANENT SPLIT CAPACITOR

+P.T.C.S.R

 During start-up, the start winding is fed through the P.T.C. which changes the resistance of the P.T.C. with the change in temperature.